pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 =========
 This tutorial will show you the use of PyMuPDF, MuPDF in Python, step by step.

 Because MuPDF supports not only PDF, but also XPS, OpenXPS, CBZ, CBR, FB2 and EPUB formats, so does PyMuPDF [#f1]_.
-Nevertheless we will only talk about PDF files for the sake of brevity.
+Nevertheless, for the sake of brevity we will only talk about PDF files.
 At places where indeed only PDF files are supported, this will be mentioned explicitely.

 Importing the Bindings
 ==========================